Let’s face it.

 3 Elements of A Genuine Apology

 No matter what shape or form, customers want these 3 things from you when you communicate a delivery issue to them.

-What is Disney’s HEARD Framework?
+What is Disney’s HEARD Framework for customer service?

 They host a whooping 135 million people in their parks each year.
 Yet, 75% of the guests are repeat customers.
 With to Disney World and 132+ million yearly visitors to Disney parks worldwide, that’s an exceptionally high customer lifetime value and customer retention rate.

 How did they achieve this?
 With an exceptional focus on customer service and detailed customer service recovery processes

 At Disney, we recognise that a service failure may not always be our fault, but it is our problem.

 The Walt Disney Institute

 Disney’s 5 Step Framework H.E.A.R.D For Customer Service Recovery